HoleInOneGolfer/TTU-Custom-Server-Resources/README.md

 #### Hopper

-Adds an alternate recipe for hoppers to not include a chest.
+Changes the hopper recipe to not include a chest.
 This is to make it easier to craft hoppers without having to use a chest.

 #### Dye